Location: Northeastern British Columbia.

 Cliff looks like a face on Bergeron Cliffs Trail BC Canada

 Face-looking cliff Bergeron Cliffs Trail British Columbia

 15. A bit more to the left.

 View from Bergeron Cliffs Trail near Tumbler Ridge British Columbia

 16. Looking straight.
-Town of Tumbler Ridge can be seen far ahead.
+The town of Tumbler Ridge can be seen far ahead.